 Rewarding and recognizing employees have been identified as one of the most critical aspects for developing a highly motivated and engaged workforce.
 However, when it comes to choosing the right recognition system, most organizations face the dilemma of choosing between the recognition module of their HRMS platform and specialized recognition software.
 Let’s dive deeper into this debate of the HRMS Recognition Module versus the Recognition Platform to understand it better.

-Most organizations today use software platforms called HR Management Systems or HRMS to manage the employee data and HR related processes.
+Most organizations today use software platforms called HR Management Systems or HRMS to manage employee data and HR-related processes.

 There are 3 major functions of HRMS platforms:

-These systems also enable updation the details of any employee in the organization and maintain the history of any changes done over time.
+These systems also enable update of the details of any employee in the organization and maintain the history of any changes done over time.

 HRMS helps in digitizing and automating a large number of HR processes such as:

-HRMS have different modules catering to different processes; all modules can be used all together or only specific modules can be enabled as required.
+HRMS has different modules catering to different processes; all modules can be used all together or only specific modules can be enabled as required.

-HRMS have strong reporting and analytics capabilities.
-They come equipped with numerous dashboards and pre-configured reports that enable the HR/ management track key people metrics such as hiring, retention/ attrition, performance, productivity, etc. at an organization, department/ division, team/supervisor and individual employee levels.
+HRMS has strong reporting and analytics capabilities.
+They come equipped with numerous dashboards and pre-configured reports that enable the HR/ management to track key people metrics such as hiring, retention/ attrition, performance, productivity, etc. at an organization, department/ division, team/supervisor, and individual employee levels.
 HRMS may also allow ad-hoc reports and queries required for decision-making.

 An employee recognition platform is a specialized software platform that enables organizations to reward and recognize members of their workforce systematically.

-Employee recognition platforms help organizations to reward and recognition employee actions and behavior that are in alignment with the organizations’ business goals and core values.
+Employee recognition platforms help organizations to reward and recognize employee actions and behavior that are in alignment with the organization’s business goals and core values.